Beyond Ease-in and Ease-out curves

 The number of bounces is usually set to a high number (max 20).
 Depending on the elasticity the higher numbers of bounces become invisible.
 It does add a natural and realistic bouncing look to your animation keeping higher numbers here.
 Simply lower the amount if it becomes too much.

-- Frequency: The number of times the animation will overshoot before it settles.
+- Frequency: The number of times the element will overshoot before it settles.

-- Amplitude: Increasing the amplitude will cause the animation to overshoot further beyond the final position.
+- Amplitude: Increasing the amplitude will cause the element to overshoot further beyond the final position.

 - Decay: More decay will gracefully decrease the overshoot over time.